benjaminburzan/coding-style-guide/iOS.md

 Further details on iOS development: [iOS App Programming Guide](http://developer.apple.com/library/ios/#documentation/iphone/conceptual/iphoneosprogrammingguide/Introduction/Introduction.html)

+## Design

+There are **no public members**.
+Every class member/property is only made available through accessor methods.

+Don't use static/class members, unless it is really, really necessary.
+As e.g. for singleton's instance-variable.

 ## General

 Maximum line width is 175.
 Lines should break where suitable to maintain readability.